iamtheyammer/fetch-ford-service-manuals/README.md

 ### How can I support this project?

-If this project was helpful to you, you can support this project on GitHub sponsors (click the "Sponsor" button at the top of the page) or by sharing it!
+If this project was helpful to you, you can support this project on GitHub sponsors (click the "Sponsor" button at the top of the page), [buy me a coffee](https://buymeacoffee.com/iamtheyammer), or just share it!

 ### Why did you make this?